individual-brain-charting/docs/docs/tasks_intro.rst

 Below, you can find the paradigm descriptions, conditions, contrasts as well as the sample `stimulation videos <https://www.youtube.com/@individualbraincharting6314/videos>`__ for each of these tasks.
 To help you look for relevant tasks, we have also tagged each of them with some of the broad :bdg-primary:`cognitive_domains` they intend to probe.
 These tags are based on the definitions from `Cognitive Atlas <https://www.cognitiveatlas.org/concepts>`__.

-So :code:`Ctrl+F` for your favorite cognitive domain and implement the task in your own lab.
+So :code:`Ctrl+F` for any cognitive domain of relevance.